cloudamqp/terraform-provider-cloudamqp/docs/resources/extra_disk_size.md

 ***Post v1.25.0***: Now also available for Google-Compute-Engine (GCE) and Azure.

-Introducing an additional optional argument called `allow_downtime`, default set to *false*.
+Introducing a new required argument called `allow_downtime`.
 This will resize the disk without downtime for *AWS* and *GCE*.
 While Azure only support swapping the disk, and this argument needs to be set to *true*.

 Allow downtime also makes it possible to circumvent the time rate limit or shrinking the disk.